Posts

 Image

 Upon this album's release, in late September 2024, many reviewers were seemingly falling over themselves to slag off this album, which contains fifteen jazzy re-workings of (comparatively) lesser-known Van Morrison songs (he is also joined by guests on quite a few of them).
 Anyway, the professionals seem to think - using all their cupboard is bare clichés about Morrison having lost his songwriting muse - that no matter who you are or however many albums you have been continuing to put out on an almost yearly basis you should be coming up with an album of new material at this stage in your career.
 Yes, The Rolling Stones put one out last year and Bruce Springsteen released some new stuff back in 2020 but Van Morrison has been releasing albums of new material right up to 2022 so he owes nothing to anyone.
 If he wants to release this then he has earned the right to do so.
-Another thing that bugs them is that the previous two albums (Moving On Skiffle and Accentuate The Positive) were
+Another thing that bugs them is that the previous two albums ( Moving On Skiffle and Accentuate The Positive ) we

 The Marshall Tucker Band: Carolina Dreams - 1977